arash-salemi/AI-Model-Inverse-Kinematics/README.md

 # AI-Model-Inverse-Kinematics

-Modeling the inverse kinematics of a Panda UR5 Franka manipulator
+Modeling the inverse kinematics of a Panda UR5 Franka manipulator by machine learning algorithms

-- Generated the dataset through system identification and the use of direct kinematic equations
+- The dataset produced by applying direct kinematic equations to be used for system identification.
 - MLP and RNN networks training and design of hyper-parameters to estimate the inverse kinematics